Poverty relief in Bijie: from trial zone to model zone

 After three years of failures, in 2013 Tan finally managed to maintain tea trees on the high plateau of more than 1,800 meters.

-In the past decade, Tan's company produced work positions for more than 500 local villagers, paying 4 million yuan for salary each year, so that the villagers could escape poverty.
+In the past decade, Tan's company has created jobs for more than 500 local villagers, paying 4 million yuan as salary each year, so that the villagers could escape poverty.

-Tan became a hero in Nayong, and many urban residents have also tried to start up business to earn their fortune.
+Tan became a hero in Nayong, and many urban residents have decided to start their own business.

 Not far from Tan's tea garden, in Xiaotun village, Chen Wuxing is hosting some guests from Northeast China, treating them to baijiu, a Chinese white liquor he makes himself.